RAHAF321/Cloud-Vendor-API/README.md

 Some part of this Controller layer is already build in the previous version but will be adding some more functionality to it.

+**Added Exceptional handling features** for the situaltion like the vendor is not present. eg:- vendor is searched by ID via GET call and if no vendor is present then a proper message will be shown and the entire thing will be handled by the Excetion handling

+**Added the Custome Response Feature instead of the Generic response** for the GET by id & GET all vendor details.